jmspit/dodo/src/include/network/doc/DEVELOPER.md

   - Verification of the peer identity.
   - Reliability as a transmit includes an integretiy.

-In TLS the following document types are used
+In TLS the following document types are used (see dodo::network::X509Common::X509Type)

   - The private key.
   - A *certificate signing request* (CSR) which is a X.509 document represented by